Paris Saint-Germain FC ownership and finances: Anelka and Ronaldinho

-Paris Saint-Germain also made waves in the transfer market during the 1990s and early 2000s.
-Backed by French TV giants Canal+, who bought the club in May 1991, PSG completely smashed its two transfer records ahead of the 1991–92 season.
-Brazil international Ricardo arrived from Benfica for €4.6m and French right back Jocelyn Angloma joined arch-rivals Marseille for €6m.
-Both marks were topped by Liberian striker George Weah.
-The Parisian club dished out €6.5m to lure him out of Monaco in 1992 and then sold him for €6.9m to Milan three years later.
+PSG also made waves in the transfer market during the 1990s and early 2000s.
+Backed by French media group Canal+, which acquired the club in May 1991, PSG broke its transfer record twice ahead of the 1991–92 season.
+Brazil international Ricardo arrived from Benfica for €4.6m, while French right back Jocelyn Angloma was sold to Marseille for €6m.
+Both records were later surpassed by Liberian striker George Weah.
+The Parisian club paid €6.5m to sign him from Monaco in 1992 and then sold him for €6.9m to AC Milan in 1995.

-The spending spree continued with French prodigy Florian Maurice, who for €7m became the most expensive transfer in France when he joined the capital side from Lyon in 1997.
-PSG did not slow down and broke the national transfer record yet again.
-Not once, but twice.
-The club signed Nigerian genius Jay-Jay Okocha from Fenerbahçe for €12.4m in 1998 and then paid Real Madrid €34.5m for the return of prodigal son Nicolas Anelka in 2000.
-Anelka would remain PSG's record purchase until the Qatar Sports Investments era.

-In the sales department, things speeded up as well.
-Brazilian winger Leonardo, who arrived to the club from Japan without making much noise in 1996, was sold for €8.5m to Milan the following year, becoming the club's most expensive sale.
-The record however, did not stand for long, with French free-kick specialist Laurent Robert joining Newcastle United for €14.33m in 2001, followed by Anelka's €15m move to Manchester City in 2002, and finally by Ronaldinho, whose switch to Barcelona for €30m in 2003 stood as the club's priciest sale until 2016.
+The spending continued with French prodigy Florian Maurice, who became the most expensive transfer in France when he joined the capital club from Lyon for €7m in 1997.
+PSG then broke the national transfer record twice more, signing Jay-Jay Okocha from Fenerbahçe for €12.4m in 1998, and later paying Real Madrid €34.5m for Nicolas Anelka in 2000.
+In terms of departures, Brazilian winger Leonardo was sold to AC Milan for €8.5m in 1997, becoming the club's record sale at the time.
+This was later surpassed by Laurent Robert's €14.33m move to Newcastle United for €14.33m in 2001, followed by Anelka's €15m transfer to Manchester City in 2002, and Ronaldinho's €30m move to Barcelona for €30m in 2003.